receperdog/turkcell-assignments/assignment06/README.md

 # Java Backend Bootcamp Assignment 6

-**I implemented *Special File Reader* In this assignment, If you give a file path text file to CustomReader class' constructor, You will see different method that implemented by me.
-This methods have special function, you can see examples below.**
+**I implemented *Special File Reader* In this assignment, If you give a file path of any text file to CustomReader class's constructor, You will see different methods that implemented by me.
+These methods have special function, you can see examples below.**

 ## Example